tangentsoft/pidp8i/doc/class-os8script.md

 ### `enable_option_command`

-Parses the line argument as the key to enable.
-The end of the key is the end of the line or the first whitespace character.
+Parses the `line` argument as the key to enable.
+The end of the key is delimited by the end of the line or the first whitespace character.

-If the key is on the `options_disabled` array, remove it, **and** add the key to the `options_enabled` array if it is not already there.
+If the key is on the `options_disabled` array, remove it, **and** add the key to the `options_enabled` array if it is not already present.

 There is a special enable option `transcript`.
 Within an `enable transcript` block, all OS/8 output is printed on the standard output of your program.